huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_bandwidth.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the Shared Bandwidth.
+If omitted, the provider-level region will work as default.
+Changing this creates a new Shared Bandwidth resource.

 * `name` - (Required) The name of the Shared Bandwidth.

 * `size` - (Required) The size of the Shared Bandwidth.
 The value ranges from 5 to 2000 G.